amanzi/amanzi/testing/verification/flow/saturated/transient/hantush_anisotropic_2d/amanzi_hantush_anisotropic_2d.rst

 .. math:: \phi = \frac{(x^2T_t + y^2T_x)\;S}{4T_xT_yt}

-Notice when :math:`T_x=T_y`, :math:`\phi` is now equal to *u* and the problem simplifies to the Theis solution.
+Notice when :math:`T_x=T_y`, :math:`\phi` is now equal to *u* and the problem simplifies to the Theis solution :cite:`han-Theis1935relation`.
 The variables in the equations above are defined in :ref:`Variables` with subtle differences.
 We have now defined transmissivity in two directions and redefined the well function, *W*, to apply to :math:`\phi` instead of